suyash691/local-notes-app/README.md

-# Notes & TODOs App with SQLite
+# Notes App

-A comprehensive notes and TODO tracking application with SQLite database backend and Docker support.
+A comprehensive notes application with SQLite database backend and Docker support.

 ## Features

-- 📝 **Rich Note Management**: Create, edit, and delete notes with full Markdown support
+- Create, edit, and delete notes with full Markdown support
-- ✅ **Smart TODO System**:
 - Automatic TODO extraction from notes (under `TODO` markdown headings)
   - Priority support with markdown syntax: `[H]`, `[M]`, `[L]` or `!!!`, `!!`, `!`
   - Standalone TODOs (not tied to notes)
   - Edit TODOs with automatic note synchronization
-- 🗄️ **Persistent Storage**: SQLite database with automatic migrations
+- SQLite database with automatic migrations
-- 🔍 **Advanced Search**:
-  - Search notes by content, title
+- Search notes and todos by content, title
 - Tag-specific search with `tag:tagname` syntax
-  - TODO search functionality
-- 📊 **TODO Management**: Completion tracking, priority sorting, progress indicators
-- 🐳 **Docker Ready**: Full containerization with volume mounts for data persistence

 ## Quick Start Options